sarhp/power-bi-end-to-end-portfolio-identifying_top_youtube_creators/README.md

 <br>

-•	There are unnecessary columns that aren’t relevant to this project.
+•	Irrelevant columns that do not contribute to our goal of the project
 >**Solution:**
 Drop `abbreviation`, `video views rank`,  `channel_type_rank`,  `video_views_for_the_last_30_days`, `lowest_monthly_earnings`, `highest_monthly_earnings`,  `subscribers_for_last_30_days`, `created_year`,  `created_month`,  `created_date`,  `Gross tertiary education enrollment (%)`, `Population`, `Unemployment rate`,  `Urban_population`, and `Latitude`

 <br>

-•	Some content creator categories are not relevant to the goal of this project.
+•	Irrelevant categories that do not contribute to our goal of the project
 >**Solution:**
 Drop values `Trailers`, `Nonprofits & Activism`, `Autos & Vehicles`, `nan`, `shows`, `Music`, `film & Animation`, `News & Politics`, and `Movies`.

 <br>

-•	There are inconsistencies in terms of case and spacing
+•	Inconsistent column names in terms of case and spacing
 >**Solution:**
 Convert to lowercase, remove spaces, and replace with underscores. video views → video_views